History of ESPN on ABC: Being fully integrated into ESPN

 Despite the rebranding, George Bodenheimer's official title remained "President, ESPN Inc. and ABC Sports" until his retirement at the end of 2011, upon which the "ABC Sports" portion of the title was retired.
-In addition, ABC itself maintains the copyright over many of the ESPN-branded broadcasts, if they are not contractually assigned to the applicable league or organizer.
-ABC-affiliated stations owned by Hearst Television (such as WTAE-TV in Pittsburgh; WCVB-TV in Boston; WMUR-TV in Manchester, New Hampshire; WISN-TV in Milwaukee and KMBC-TV in Kansas City) have the right of first refusal over the local simulcasts of ESPN-televised Monday Night Football games involving teams within their home market, which are very rarely waived to other local stations in their market areas.
+In addition, ABC itself maintains the copyright over a number of the ESPN-branded broadcasts, if they are not contractually assigned to the applicable league or organizer.
+ABC-affiliated stations owned by Hearst Television (such as WTAE-TV in Pittsburgh; WCVB-TV in Boston; WMUR-TV in Manchester, New Hampshire; WISN-TV in Milwaukee and KMBC-TV in Kansas City) have the right of first refusal over the local simulcasts of ESPN-televised Monday Night Football games involving teams within their home market, which are rarely waived to other local stations in their market areas.
 Equally, other Hearst-owned stations affiliated with other networks (such as NBC affiliate WBAL-TV in Baltimore) have been able to air NFL games from ESPN for the same reason.

 ESPN has been criticized for decreasing the number of sports broadcasts on ABC, especially during the summer months.
 One such example is NASCAR: from 2007 to 2009, ABC aired all of the Chase for the NASCAR Sprint Cup races, along with the penultimate race to the chase.
-From 2010 to 2014, ABC only broadcast three Sprint Cup races with only one Chase race (held in Charlotte, North Carolina) to the outrage of many NASCAR fans and sponsors.
+From 2010 to 2014, ABC only broadcast three Sprint Cup races with only one Chase race (held in Charlotte, North Carolina) to the outrage of NASCAR fans and sponsors.
 Several other events such as the Rose Bowl, the Citrus Bowl and The Open Championship, have also been moved from ABC to ESPN.
 This, however, is not entirely the fault of ESPN, as ABC in general has attracted a primarily female viewership in recent years, with sports largely attracting a male-dominated audience.

 ESPN Sports Saturday, an analogy program in the vein of Wide World of Sports, was cancelled after five seasons in August 2015.
 This was because ABC gave back the Sunday afternoon schedule to its affiliates four months later.
 Also, with the rise of the Internet and 24/7 mobile applications and streaming services specializing in sports news have eliminated the need for a traditional anthology sports program airing on broadcast television (including ABC) during weekend afternoons.
 It also eliminated the need for a separate Sunday afternoon block on ABC which had seen a long decline until January 2016.
 It is now simply a simulcast of the 30 for 30 documentary series sourced from ESPN.